AaltoSciComp/data-analysis-workflows-course/lectures/chapter-3-modeling.rst

 In this chapter we will focus on doing modeling on our datasets.
 In our case the term "modeling" refers to any activity that takes in our data and produces a result.
-We'll be doing four differing types of modeling:
+We'll be doing three differing types of modeling:

 1. Creating summaries of our data by calculating statistics (e.g. mean, variance).
 2. Fitting a function into our data.
 3. Using bootstrapping methods to calculate statistical moments.
-4. Running a machine learning model with training and test steps.

 To accomplish these task, we'll be using various features of our frameworks: